RxLaboratory/Duik/src-docs/duaef/docs/index.md

 ## User Licence

 The Duduf After Effects Framework is free software released under the [GNU-General Public License v3](https://github.com/Rainbox-dev/DuAEF_Duik/blob/master/LICENSE).
-This license guarantees you four freedoms:

-- The freedom to run the program as you wish, for any purpose,
-- The freedom to study how the program works, and change it, so it does your computing as you wish,
-- The freedom to redistribute copies so you can help your fellow animator
-- The freedom to distribute copies of your modified versions to others.
+[Read more about the license](License).

-The complete source code of DuAEF is freely available on [github]().
+The complete source code of DuAEF is freely available on [github](https://github.com/Rainbox-dev/DuAEF_Duik/).

-The only condition is to always credit the authors and share the software under another free software license, compatible with GNU-GPL v3.
-More info is available at the [Free Software Foundation](http://www.fsf.org).
-All the contributors of Duik, friends, and all the people who helped the creation of Duik are listed at the end of this document.
-You may thank all of them for their commitment to greatly improving animation for everyone for free.

 ## Using *DuAEF* to develop your own scripts